-According to the caveat emptor principle, a buyer is responsible for performing the necessary due diligence before the purchase to ensure that a good is not defective or that it suits his/her needs.
-If the buyer fails to perform the necessary actions, he or she will not be entitled to any remedies for the damage in case the purchased product showed significant defects.
+According to the caveat emptor principle, a buyer is responsible for performing the necessary due diligence before the purchase to ensure that a good is not defective and that it suits his/her needs.
+If the buyer fails to perform the necessary actions, he or she will not be entitled to any remedies for damages in case the purchased product shows significant defects.

 Although the caveat emptor principle can be applied to the purchase of any good or service, nowadays, it is primarily applied to real estate transactions.
 Most consumer goods transactions in different jurisdictions are regulated by specifically designed acts, while the caveat emptor principle is losing its significance.

 In addition, the financial services industry is a major exception from the caveat emptor principle.
 Regulators require sellers of financial products to disclose as much information as possible to the buyers.
 Generally, the seller of a financial product is required to provide relevant information about the product in a standardized form.